wythers/myblog/README.md

 3. [docker-compose.yml](docker-compose.yml)

-Fill out the files, as required in the comments, with your blog information.
+Specialize the files based on your blog information.

 ## Building and Host